Whether you're shopping in-store or shopping online, here's all the information you need to know.

 No, you're not.

-Let's say you walk into a store and buy something and then walk back in one minute later with the receipt and try to return it - even then you're not entitled to a refund.
+Let's say you walk into a store and buy something and then walk back in one minute later with the receipt and try to return it, even then you're not entitled to a refund.
 Australian retailers are not required by law to refund anything simply because a customer has changed their mind.

-That said, many retailers including David Jones, Myer or THE ICONIC will happily offer refunds for change of mind.
+That said, many retailers including David Jones, Myer and THE ICONIC will happily offer refunds for change of mind.
 Lots of stores do!
 So if you often find that you change your mind about purchases, you might want to stick to shopping with stores that definitely do offer refunds for change of mind.

 It's worth checking the returns policy at the store you're shopping with before you make a purchase.
 Otherwise you might not be able to get your money back.

-The "Am I entitled to a refund" checklist
+The "Am I entitled to a refund?" checklist

 Not sure if you're entitled to a refund?
 Run through this checklist and you'll be able to work out if you can get a refund under Australian law.